StevenACoffman/dotfiles/README.md

 ```

 ### How to restore it
+0. Get your ssh keys where they need to be, and install [homebrew](https://brew.sh/).
-1. Install vcsh and git, github (as below)
+1. `brew install vcsh git`
 2. Run these commands
 ```bash
 vcsh init dotfiles